 Pick up a paint brush and create your very own piece of art.
 Painting with a Twist provides the supplies and does the cleanup so you can find your inner artist.

-Get your toes tapping at real live radio show.
+Get your toes tapping at a real live radio show.
 WDVX 89.9fm broadcasts from the downtown Visitors Center.
 Popular shows include the Blue Plate Special and Kidstuff which broadcasts every Saturday.

 Watch a blockbuster movie at the Regal Riviera or classics and cult favorites at Central Cinema.